 Tower fans are also a bit more unassuming.
 They’re sleek enough to blend in with a lot of different types of decor, in part because they take up less room and also because they come in many different styles.
 The term ‘tower fan’ encompasses a wide array of options.

 Box fans move air from the back to the front in a straight line.
 If you want your box fan to blow air in a certain direction, you need to point it that way.
-This feature is useful if you’re drying out a wet spot in the carpet, or you enjoy air blowing directly at you.
+This feature is useful if you’re drying out a wet spot on the carpet, or if you enjoy air blowing directly at you.